 Energy-efficient renovation without sacrificing air quality

 In Ophain, Belgium, the Massagé family tackled the renovation of their single-family home from 2002 in several steps.
 The house needed a major energy performance update, as highlighted during an audit.
 The audit indicated that the interventions carried out during the initial renovation phase a few years previously were insufficient for an energy-efficient home in 2021.
 “A new boiler alone would not solve the problem,” was the message Thierry Massagé got received.
 “This requires a combination of interventions.
-Since then, the roof and walls have been insulated and a centralized mechanical extract ventilation system installed.”
+Since then, the roof and walls have been insulated and a centralised mechanical extract ventilation system installed.”

 Ease of installation comes first in renovations

 The Health box 3.0 measures the air quality using sensors in each room.
-There is a moisture sensor in the bathroom, a CO2 sensor for the bedrooms, and odors are measured in the bathroom .
+There is a moisture sensor in the bathroom, a CO2 sensor for the bedrooms, and odours are measured in the toilet.
 This means the device automatically knows where and when to provide more ventilation for each connected room.
 And this offers benefits for energy efficiency because the ventilation unit will never ventilate the entire house if it is only required in the bedrooms (for example, at night).
 Moreover, there are no filters to replace and there is barely any maintenance required.